sirisian/ecmascript-types/README.md

 #### Accessors

 A getter's return type and a setter's parameter type are annotated normally.
 A pair sharing a name must agree: the setter's parameter type has to accept every value the getter can return.
 A property with only a getter is read only, and assigning to it is a compile-time TypeError rather than a silent no-op, since typed code is strict.

+Setter presence is independent of its annotation and of the order of a getter/setter pair.
+The early check follows the effective member through inheritance and specialization, including static, private and symbol-named getters.
+It covers stores made by updates, compound assignments, destructuring and iteration targets.
+The field-initialization exception does not give a getter-only property a setter inside a constructor.
+A dynamic receiver keeps its runtime checks.

 ```js
 class Celsius {